Crossover distributions at the edge of the rarefaction fan: Introduction

-\begin{proposition}[Hydrodynamic limit] Let $\rho_-\leq \rho_+$, $\gamma=\e^{1/2}$ and $t=\e^{3/2}$.
-Then, in probability, \end{proposition} For $\gamma$ positive and not going to zero with $\e$ this result is well known \cite{Rez91,TS:1998h}.
+For $\gamma$ positive and not going to zero with $\e$, this result is well known~\cite{Rez91,TS:1998h}.
 We were not able to find a reference in the weakly asymmetric case.
-It is an easy consequence of the fluctuation results (i.e., Theorem \ref{WASEP_two_sided_thm}) which make up the main contribution of this paper (see however, Remark \ref{cavaet}).
+It is an easy consequence of the fluctuation results (i.e., Theorem~\ref{WASEP_two_sided_thm}) which make up the main contribution of this paper; see, however, Remark~\ref{cavaet}.

 The region $v\in(2\rho_- -1,2\rho_+ -1)$ is the rarefaction fan, while $v=2\rho_{\pm}-1$ is the edge of the fan.
-See Figure \ref{hydro_fig} for an illustration of this limit shape.
+See Figure~\ref{hydro_fig} for an illustration of this limit shape.

-For the purposes of this introduction let us set $\rho_-=0$ and $\rho_+=1/2$ so that the right edge of the rarefaction fan is at velocity $v=0$.
+For the purposes of this \hyperref[sec1]{Introduction} let us set $\rho_-=0$ and $\rho _+=1/2$ so that the right edge of the rarefaction fan is at velocity $v=0$.
 Around this velocity one sees a transition from a curved limit shape for the height function to a flat limit shape.
-According to (\ref{hydrodynamic_eqn}), the limit height is $t/2$. \begin{definition} For $m\geq 1$, $\e>0$, $T>0$ and $X_1,\ldots, X_m \in \R$ set
+According to (\ref {hydrodynamic_eqn}), the limit height is $t/2$. \begin{definition} For $m\geq1$, $\e>0$, $T>0$ and $X_1,\ldots, X_m \in\R$ set

-Define the height fluctuation field $\h^{\mathrm{fluc}}_{\gamma}(\tfrac{t}{\gamma},x)$ by\footnote{We attempt to use capital letters for all variables (such as $X$, $T$) on the macroscopic level of the stochastic PDEs and polymers.
+Define the height fluctuation field $h^{\mathrm{fluc}}_{\gamma}(\frac {t}{\gamma},x)$ by \footnote{We attempt to use capital letters for all variables (such as $X$, $T$) on the macroscopic level of the stochastic PDEs and polymers.
 Lower case letters (such as $x$, $t$) will denote WASEP variables, the microscopic discretization of these SPDEs.}